sirfonzie/INF2004_LAB2/README.md

 > [NOTE]> There is an error in the screenshot above.
 Do use the correct [CMakeLists.txt](CMakeLists.txt) file in the repository.
 ## **EXERCISE**

-The application is to utilize UART communication through GP16 and GP17 (UART0) for data transmission and reception.
-The software is equipped with conditional logic that detects the state of PIN20 (GP15) and, based on its status, sends either a numeric value '1' or cycles through uppercase English alphabet characters from 'A' to 'Z' with a one-second delay in between.
-When GP15 is high, the software transmits the digit '1' through UART0.
-On the other hand, when GPIO15 is low, the software sequentially sends uppercase alphabet characters, looping back to 'A' after 'Z'.
-For data reception, the software employs the UART0 receiver functionality.
+The application utilises UART communication through GP8 and GP9 (UART1) for data transmission and reception.
+The software is equipped with conditional logic that detects the state of button GP22 and, based on its status, sends either a numeric value '1' or cycles through uppercase English alphabet characters from 'A' to 'Z' with a one-second delay in between.
+When button GP22 is not pressed, the software transmits the digit '1' through UART1.
+On the other hand, when button GP22 is pressed, the software sequentially sends uppercase alphabet characters, looping back to 'A' after 'Z'.
+For data reception, the software employs the UART1 receiver functionality.
 It reads incoming data and processes it accordingly.
 If the received data is an uppercase alphabet character, the software performs an arithmetic transformation to convert it into lowercase.
-Subsequently, the converted character is printed using standard output.
-However, if the received data is the number '1', it will print out the number '2'.
+Subsequently, the converted character is displayed on the standard serial terminal output.
+However, if the received data is '1', it will print out the number '2'.

-> [!IMPORTANT]
-> GP16 & GP17 are connected with a jumper wire.

 ![Screenshot of New Folder](img/ex2.png)

  > [NOTE]> If you're experiencing random character outputs in your lab exercise, try replacing stdio_init_all() with stdio_usb_init().
-This seems to resolve the issue.
-(Many thanks to LING CHOON KEAT)